-- Unfinished attics with a ceiling height of 6 feet or higher would count as floor area (currently only finished attics count).
+- Unfinished attics with a ceiling height greater than 6 feet would count as floor area (currently only finished attics count).

 - Covered patios, decks, and balconies above 1st floor would count as floor area unless completely open on at least 2 sides, rather than one side.

 - Carports only open on one side would count as floor area.

 - 3rd floor and open volume standards applicable to R-1 and R-2 zones would now apply to single and two-unit dwellings in Two-Unit Residential, Balboa Island (R-BI).

 - Planning Commission - May 7, 2020; review and recommendations